Duxton Plain Park: History

 The area covered by the park was formerly a railroad that was established during British colonial rule.
-This railroad was part of the Singapore-Kranji railway, which passed through Kranji from Tanjong Pagar and led to Pulau Saigon.
-They became defunct by 1932 and were relocated to pass through the central of Tanjong Pagar instead, reportedly due to complaints of noise.
+This railroad was part of the Singapore–Kranji Railway, which passed through Kranji from Tanjong Pagar and led to Pulau Saigon.
+They became defunct by 1932 and were relocated to pass through the centre of Tanjong Pagar instead, reportedly due to complaints of noise.

 In 1955, plans were announced for the establishment of a linear park on the site of the old railway.
 This park would have been named "Duxton Plain Parkway."
 However, it was eventually named "Duxton Plain Park" when the founding Prime Minister of Singapore Lee Kuan Yew officially declared the park to be open to the public in May 1961.
 This linear park connected the Yan Kit and New Bridge roads located in the Downtown Core area of Singapore.

-In 2015, the current Prime Minister of Singapore, Lee Hsien Loong, buried a time capsule in the park and planted a tembusu tree there as a remembrance for his late father.
+In 2015, then Prime Minister of Singapore, Lee Hsien Loong, buried a time capsule in the park and planted a tembusu tree there as a remembrance for his late father.
 Then in 2024, the Singapore Art Museum placed nine banners at the park encouraging people to explore it and the nearby Duxton Plain housing estate.
 Two of the banners were subsequently taken down after controversy when they were misinterpreted as encouraging stalker behaviour; they both told the reader to "Choose an apartment window to look at, keep staring until the inhabitant catches you staring."